 You will see a normal installer screen asking if you want to continue.
-Your version of T-RIP may be called either a TRIAL or DEMO and may have the additional characters of XL or LF after the name depending on the version of T-RIP you are installing.
+Your version of T-RIP may be called either a TRIAL or DEMO.
+The TRIAL or DEMO version may have an XL.

 ALL versions of T-RIP are installed as a Trial or Demo.
-They are converted to a full version by entering a PIN number supplied shortly after you purchase the program.
+They are converted to a full version by entering a PIN number supplied shortly after you purchase the program or by using a dongle.